-If you use computers and other digital devices frequently, you’ve likely experienced headaches, sore neck, and dry eyes before.
+If you use computers and other digital devices frequently, you’ve likely experienced headaches or migraines, sore neck, and dry eyes before.
 These symptoms are related to digital eye strain, an irritating condition.

 What is Blue Light?

 You’re exposed to blue light every day through several sources, including the sun, phones, laptops, and televisions.
 It’s a short wavelength, high-energy light that combines with the other colours of the visible light spectrum to create the white light you see when the sun is shining.